 Cats and cucumbers!
-Really!
+Really?

 Most people are shocked to see this bizarre jumping reaction of the cats when they see a cucumber.
-As it turns out, this terrifying and startling reaction is not due to the cucumber, after all it is a mere vegetable.
+As it turns out, this startling reaction is not due to the cucumber, after all it is only a vegetable.
 It has more to do with the nature of the prank and the maybe the resemblance of cucumber to a snake.
 Let’s take this last one with a grain of salt while we investigate.

 Cucumbers might Remind the Cats of Deadly Snakes

 A cucumber, at a stretch, looks somewhat like one of nature’s deadliest predators – the snake.
 Snakes are known to attack and even eat cats.
 So, the cucumber’s resemblance to a life-threatening predator could be alarming and intimidating for a cat.
 Does this explain the leaping and freaking out of the cats in the videos?

 However many cats do not possess a fear of snakes.
 Some cats even hunt snakes for eating.
 It makes us wonder what makes all the cats go crazy, if it is not just the resemblance of snakes?

 Cats are known for unusual behaviour.
 Why do cats tear paper?